kreauniv/comp350/source/data.rst

 Here is an example of how we would typically write functions that call into the database to retrieve items.

+.. admonition:: **Important**

    We do not construct SQL statements using string concatenation.
-Instead we mark the variable parts of the statements using `?` and supply arguments using a separate python list of arguments.
+Instead we mark the variable parts of the statements using `?` (or named parameters like `:status`) and supply arguments using a separate python list (or dictionary) of arguments.

 .. code:: python